 Previous platforms also contained promises to maintain Israel’s “qualitative military edge” in the region.
 The 2008 platform, for example, spoke of a “commitment which requires us to ensure that Israel retains a qualitative edge for its national security and its right to self-defense.”
 The 2012 platform mentions only that “[t]he administration has also worked to ensure Israel’s qualitative military edge in the region,” with no commitment to doing so in the future.

 In July 2015, pressure from the NAACP caused Connecticut’s state Democratic Party to vote unanimously to remove the names of Thomas Jefferson and Andrew Jackson from its annual Jefferson Jackson Bailey fundraising dinner.
 At issue was the NAACP’s complaint that the two former presidents owned slaves, as well as Jackson’s role in the removal of Native Americans from the southeastern United States.
 Scot X. Esdaile, the head of Connecticut’s NAACP, said: “I would applaud the current leaders in Connecticut in making the symbolic first step and striving to right the wrongs of the past.
 You can’t right all the wrongs, but I think it’s a symbolic gesture of our support for their party.”
-“I see it as the right thing to do,” said Nick Balletto, the party’s first-year chairman.
+“I see it as the right thing to do,” agreed Nick Balletto, the party’s first-year chairman.
 “I wasn’t looking to be a trailblazer or set off a trend that’s going to affect the rest of the country.
 Hopefully, they’ll follow suit when they see it’s the right thing to do.”

 WHEREAS, the Democratic Party believes in the American Dream and the promise of liberty and justice for all, and we know that this dream is a nightmare for too many young people stripped of their dignity under the vestiges of slavery, Jim Crow and White Supremacy; and